benphelps/homepage-docs/src/pages/en/configs/services.md

 To use a remote icon, use the absolute URL (e.g. `https://...`).

 To use a local icon, first create a Docker mount to `/app/public/icons` and then reference your icon as `/icons/myicon.png`.
+You will need to restart the container when adding new icons.

 *Note: Material Design Icons for **brands** were deprecated and may be removed in the future.
 Using Simple Icons for brand icons will prevent any issues if / when the Material Design Icons are removed.*